 The monetization sweet spot, therefore, is in the middle: medium frequency activities with medium importance are the ideal candidates for building scalable and defensible monetization strategy.

 The efficacy of the pricing design can be measured via revenue metrics.
 For SaaS companies, revenue expansion has been identified to be a very important metric that demonstrates company’s ability to continually deliver more value to customers.
-Successful SaaS businesses have demonstrated that they are able to generate more than 20% revenue expansion from their existing customer base.
+Successful SaaS Startup have demonstrated that they are able to generate more than 20% revenue expansion from their existing customer base.

 Note that revenue expansion can happen due to one of the two factors: